Blog

 - Heavy Delta flyers: Delta SkyMiles transfer to Amex but not Chase.
 If you fly Delta as your primary carrier, Amex Platinum is the clear winner.

-- Business travellers with lounge needs: The Amex Centurion Lounge network (40+ locations in major US airports) and Priority Pass access are worth $400–$600/year in concrete comfort for weekly flyers.
+- Business travellers with lounge needs: The Amex Centurion Lounge network and Priority Pass access (American Express) are worth $400–$600/year in concrete comfort for weekly flyers.

 - Points collectors with multiple cards: Advanced points strategies often pair Amex Platinum (for earning) with Chase Sapphire Reserve (for redemption), making the Preferred vs. Platinum comparison less relevant.

-- Travellers who primarily book through portals: If you rarely transfer points to airlines directly, the 1.25x Chase portal multiplier vs. 1.0x Amex often makes Chase the better earner even on flights.
+- Travellers who primarily book through portals: If you rarely transfer points to airlines directly, Chase's Points Boost on select Chase Travel bookings (Chase) often makes Chase the better earner even on flights.

 - International travellers to Europe or Asia: Amex's international partner network (Air France/KLM, ANA, Cathay Pacific, Singapore Airlines) significantly outperforms Chase's for premium cabin awards abroad.